-As reported last week, the Bank of Canada (BoC) kept the overnight rate unchanged at 1.00%.
+As reported last week, the Bank of Canada interest rate remained unchanged at 1.00%.
 There was some interesting take aways from the BoC Governor Mark Carney last week.
 According to the Bank of Canada, they expect the Canadian economy to return to full capacity in the third quarter of 2013.
 The central bank’s call for a healthy return is a full quarter earlier than originally forecasted, despite their new grim outlook for the global economies of the world.
 Mark Carney stated that the outlook has actually deteriorated while uncertainty has grown.
 The BoC Governor also maintained his stance that the current high levels of Canadian debt present a risk to the economy.

 Canada’s Minister of Finance Jim Flaherty said the government has been watching the housing market very carefully.
 He added that home sales have been softening as of late, but are prepared to intervene if necessary.

 Government of Canada Bond Yields

 The movement of Government of Canada (GoC) bond yields drive fixed mortgage rates in Canada and over the past couple of months, the bond yields have been trending downward – until last week.
 Both the 5-year and 10-year GoC bond yield finished 14 basis points higher by last Friday.
 The 5 and 10-year bond yields are important to watch because of their influence on 5 and 10-year fixed rates which lenders are offering at huge discounts.
 If these bond yields continue to rise, these discounts will start to disappear.